metal-sn/pyMCZ/README.md

 ====================
 Input file format
 ====================
-each flux data should be stored in the directory sn_data that exists in the directory prodived by --path arg.
+each flux data should be stored in the directory sn_data that exists in the directory provided by --path arg.

 with common filename \<fi\>: